Vegan

 The

-pods are
+pods are lightly boiled

-in salted water
+in salted water then the

-are pushed
+seeds are pushed

-directly from
+directly from the pods

-the mouth with
+into the mouth with the

-the fingers, or
+fingers, or lightly

-through the
+strained through the

 teeth.